iherman/r2epub/README.md

 git clone https://github.com/iherman/r2epub.git
 cd r2epub
 npm install
-npm run dist
+npm run build
 ```

-The last entry compiles all the typescript code in the javascript and installs the client-side, browserified module.
+The last entry compiles all the typescript code in the javascript and only necessary if the programs are used directly.

 Follow specific instructions based on your needs/interest below: